-Some school authorities that own and operate their own fibre-optic or wireless high-speed network connections between eligible SuperNet connectable sites can claim SuperNet service funding for these sites without an Axia FibreNet a Bell Company service for those sites given the following procedures and considerations:
+Some school authorities that own and operate their own fibre-optic or wireless high-speed network connections between eligible SuperNet connectable sites can claim SuperNet service funding for these sites without an Axia FibreNet service for those sites given the following procedures and considerations:

-- a. at least one site on the school authority owned network infrastructure must connect to SuperNet using an Axia FibreNet a Bell Company service: - b. the total amount of monthly SuperNet service funding paid to the school authority must not exceed their number of eligible SuperNet sites multiplied by the eligible dollar amount per site; nor can the total amount of monthly SuperNet service funding paid to the school authority exceed the total monthly contracted value of SuperNet services to them by Axia FibreNet a Bell Company; and - c. the school authority owned infrastructure used to connect the sites together must be equal to or better than that used by the SuperNet build (contact the Education Technology Leadership Services Branch for details).
+- a. at least one site on the school authority owned network infrastructure must connect to SuperNet using an Axia FibreNet service; - b. the total amount of monthly SuperNet service funding paid to the school authority must not exceed their number of eligible SuperNet sites multiplied by the eligible dollar amount per site; nor can the total amount of monthly SuperNet service funding paid to the school authority exceed the total monthly contracted value of SuperNet services to them by Axia FibreNet; and - c. the school authority owned infrastructure used to connect the sites together must be equal to or better than that used by the SuperNet build (contact the Red Tape Reduction and Student Records Branch for details).
 Proof of the ownership of the network infrastructure must be provided to the Red Tape Reduction and Student Records Branch upon request.